Elimane Coulibaly: Beerschot AC

-Having been released by Gent Coulibaly joined Beerschot AC in July 2012.
+Having been released by Gent Coulibaly joined Beerschot A.C. in July 2012.
 However, on 24 October 2012, he was released by the club for aggressive behavior towards his teammate Hernán Losada.
-Coulibaly clashed with Losada after their team's 3-0 defeat by KRC Genk on 20 October 2012.
+Coulibaly clashed with Losada after their team's 3–0 defeat by KRC Genk on 20 October 2012.

 Return to AA Gent

 Free agent Coulibaly was signed by Gent in December 2012.

+Coaching career

+After hanging up his boots, Coulibaly began his coaching career, starting as an attack coach at KAA Gent with the club's U23/Jong team and later, from the 2020-21 season, as assistant coach.

+Ahead of the 2023-24 season, Coulibaly was appointed manager of K.R.C.
+Gent.